 Why not make your phone a WiFi hotspot?
 There are two major phone networks in Fiji, Vodafone and Digicel, offering free tourist SIM cards where you can purchase data bundles.
-Then, wherever you can get phone coverage, you can get access to the Internet.
+Then, wherever you can get phone coverage, you can get access to the internet.
 Most smartphones have a WiFi tethering feature where you can make your phone a WiFi hotspot to connect other devices to the network.

 Compare the data bundles between Fiji phone networks in What are the Fiji Phone Networks?

-Carry the Internet around with by getting a modem in Fiji!
-Modems are available to purchase from Unwired Fiji (available at Digicel stores), Connect with Telecom Fiji and Vodafone Fiji.
+Carry the Internet around with you by getting a modem in Fiji!
+Modems are available to purchase from Unwired Fiji (available at Digicel stores), Connect with Telecom Fiji, and Vodafone Fiji.
 They come in the form of free-standing modems or pocket-sized “MiFis”, which connect to the Digicel and Vodafone networks to up to 4G speeds.
 There are a number of plans available, from 150GB/30 days at around FJ$30-$50 to 320GB/30 days for around FJ$100.